12 Best Productivity Apps for Mac in 2026 (Tested & Ranked)

 1. Identify Your Biggest Pain Point: Are you easily distracted?
 Do you struggle to prioritize tasks?
 Do you lose time to repetitive actions?
 Is your calendar a mess?
 Start with the single biggest friction in your day.

 2. Select One Tool: Choose the one app from this list that directly addresses that primary pain point.
 If it's a lack of focus, start with Chronoid.
-If it's task chaos, start with Todoist.
+If it's task chaos, start with Todoist or Things.

 3. Integrate and Master: Spend a week or two mastering that single tool.
 Integrate it deeply into your daily routine until using it becomes second nature.
 Only then should you consider adding another layer to your stack.